Acer Predator

 Predator Gaming is a gamer-focused brand and line of computer hardware owned by Acer.
 In 2008, Acer introduced itself in the gaming computer market with a line of desktop computers: the Acer Aspire Predator series, later renamed as Acer Predator.
 The series was initially noted for its distinctive chassis design and performance-focused components.
 Over time, the Predator line expanded to include gaming laptops, tablets, and accessories.

 The range competes with Lenovo's LOQ series and Legion, Dell's G series and Alienware, BenQ's Mobiuz and Zowie, HP's Victus and Omen, Asus's TUF and ROG.

 The Acer Predator series features high-refresh-rate displays and dedicated cooling systems.
-The series includes models positioned in both the premium and mid-range segments of the gaming laptop market.
+The series includes models positioned in both the premium and mid-range segments of the gaming laptop market.In 2026, Acer announced its first Predator-branded handheld gaming PC, the Predator Atlas 8, expected to release in October 2026 in North America.